Buck Rogers (song): After "Buck Rogers"

 Feeder continued to have chart success after "Buck Rogers", despite many critics labelling the band as one-hit wonders.
-Drummer Jon Lee however died in January 2002 after taking his own life, before the band made their return to the live stage in August later that year, with the highlight being a well-received set on the second stage of the Reading Festival.
-Comfort in Sound became a big success in their homeland and was recorded with Mark Richardson on drums.
+Drummer Jon Lee died in January 2002 after taking his own life, before the band made their return to the live stage in August later that year, with the highlight being a well-received set on the second stage of the Reading Festival.
+Comfort in Sound became a success in their homeland and was recorded with Mark Richardson on drums.
 It propelled Feeder to a brief arena status which ended after Silent Cry fell behind sales expectations, but last played arenas in 2006, two years before the album was released.

-After releasing three more top 10 albums from Comfort in Sound onwards, which included a singles album, Mark parted company to return to a reformed Skunk Anansie, before Karl Brazil joined the band as an unofficial member.
+After releasing three more top 10 albums from Comfort in Sound onwards, which included a singles album, Mark Richardson parted company to return to a reformed Skunk Anansie, before Karl Brazil joined the band as an unofficial member.
 He was later joined by Damon Wilson and Tim Trotter as additional session drummers.
-Karl is however the only drummer in the current line-up to have recorded with the band.
-Feeder's chart success has however not been on the same level as in the past, but have since charted three more top 20 albums, allowing them to chart in that section of the album chart, for three consecutive decades, only for 2016's All Bright Electric see the band make a top 10 return.
+Brazil was the only drummer in that set-up to have recorded with the band, before 2016 saw Wilson leave the music industry to raise his family, while Trotter has not been heard of since.
+Geoff Holroyde drums with the band live and in the studio, with Brazil occasionally in the studio.

 The Echo Label, who released "Buck Rogers", folded as a record label in 2008, leading to Feeder to search for a new deal.
-Although there were deals on the table, Feeder decided to create their own label Big Teeth Music in 2009, releasing two albums on the label before signing with Cooking Vinyl in 2016.
+There were plans to release a tour only single, but contract obligations saw the release delayed.
+Although there were deals on the table, Feeder decided to create their own label Big Teeth Music in 2009, releasing two albums on the label before signing with Cooking Vinyl in 2016, Believe Music in 2019 then back to Big Teeth Music.
 In 2011, Matt Sime briefly retired from the music business only to work with the band again soon after.